 Figure 2: China A-Shares Represent a Huge Opportunity Set to Explore

 As of June 30, 2018

-This is another misconception of China as a manufacturer of cheap goods that no longer describes the country today.
-As wages have risen, China has become less competitive and moved out of a range of manufacturing areas.
+This is another misconception that no longer describes modern China.
+As wages have risen, China has become less competitive and has moved out of a range of manufacturing areas.
 Much of the manufacturing capacity concentrated in Southern China, for example, has been either closed or moved away.
-China is now moving up the value chain, with a growing amount spent on research and development in high-tech areas like artificial intelligence.
+China is now moving up the value chain, with a growing amount spent on research and development (R&D) in high-tech areas like artificial intelligence.
 R&D expenditure has risen to OECD levels of 2%–2.5% of GDP.

 This material is being furnished for general informational purposes only.
 The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice, and prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
 T. Rowe Price group of companies including T. Rowe Price Associates, Inc. and/or its affiliates receive revenue from T. Rowe Price investment products and services.
 Past performance is not a reliable indicator of future performance.
 The value of an investment and any income from it can go down as well as up.
 Investors may get back less than the amount invested.